LSST-strong-lensing/slsim/CONTRIBUTING.rst

 Coding Guidelines
 -----------------

-Before your pull request can be merged into the codebase, it will be reviewed by one of the SkyPy developers and required to pass a number of automated checks.
+Before your pull request can be merged into the codebase, it will be reviewed by one of the sim-pipeline developers and required to pass a number of automated checks.
 Below are a minimum set of guidelines for developers to follow:

 General Guidelines
 ^^^^^^^^^^^^^^^^^^

-- SkyPy is compatible with Python>=3.7 (see `setup.cfg <https://github.com/skypyproject/skypy/blob/main/setup.cfg>`_).
-SkyPy *does not* support backwards compatibility with Python 2.x; `six`, `__future__` and `2to3` should not be used.
+- sim-pipeline is compatible with Python>=3.7 (see `setup.cfg <https://github.com/herjy/sim-pipeline/blob/main/setup.cfg>`_). sim-pipeline *does not* support backwards compatibility with Python 2.x; `six`, `__future__` and `2to3` should not be used.
 - All contributions should follow the `PEP8 Style Guide for Python Code <https://www.python.org/dev/peps/pep-0008/>`_.
 We recommend using `flake8 <https://flake8.pycqa.org/>`__ to check your code for PEP8 compliance.
-- Importing SkyPy should only depend on having `NumPy <https://www.numpy.org>`_, `SciPy <https://www.scipy.org/>`_ and `Astropy <https://www.astropy.org/>`__ installed.
+- Importing sim-pipeline should only depend on having `NumPy <https://www.numpy.org>`_, `SciPy <https://www.scipy.org/>`_ and `Astropy <https://www.astropy.org/>`__ installed.
-- Code is grouped into submodules based on broad science areas e.g. `galaxies <https://skypy.readthedocs.io/en/stable/galaxies.html>`_.
-There is also a `utils <https://skypy.readthedocs.io/en/stable/utils/index.html>`_ submodule for general utility functions.
+- Code will be grouped into submodules based on broad science areas.
 - For more information see the `Astropy Coding Guidelines <http://docs.astropy.org/en/latest/development/codeguide.html>`_.

 Unit Tests